 This is Anna’s story.

 In Dublin in 1985, nineteen-year-old Anna Hughes is in thrall to Peter Gallagher, an older, worldly man.
-Anna is introverted and naïve, and Peter’s experience, wide circle of friends and thirst for adventure captivate her.
-Her obsessive longing for him leads to marriage and, eventually, a crushing betrayal.
+Anna is introverted and naive, and Peter’s experience, wide circle of friends and thirst for adventure captivate her.
+Her obsessive yearning for him leads to marriage and, eventually, a crushing betrayal.

-When Anna meets a kind-hearted Algerian man, she finds herself falling in love with him.
-Life with Karim offers stability and renewed hope and, slowly, Anna begins to uncover deeper layers of herself.
+When Anna meets a kind-hearted Algerian man, she quickly falls in love with him.
+Life with Karim offers stability and renewed hope and Anna begins to uncover deeper layers of herself.

-Unfolding over twenty-five years, this is a profound novel about the loss of innocence, the price of love, and the cost of seeking salvation in others.
-With her exquisite insight, Mary Costello tells a piercing story about longing, intimacy and the unpredictable road to discovery of the self.
+Unfolding over twenty-five years, this is a profound novel about the loss of innocence, the price of love, and the risks of seeking salvation in others.
+A Beautiful Loan tells a powerful story about longing, survival and the unpredictable road to discovery of the self.

 ‘Costello is a writer of rare and exquisite sensitivity – intimate, piercing, death-haunted – with sentences that can turn on a pin into vastness.’